Payments | Frequently asked questions

 Is HubSpot payments secure?

-The payments tool uses multiple layers of security to protect sensitive payment information.
-The payments tool is built using Stripe's API integration to manage the secure collection and transmission of payment data.
+HubSpot payments uses multiple layers of security to protect sensitive payment information.
+The payments tool is built using Stripe's API to manage the secure collection and transmission of payment data.
 Your buyer's payment credentials are encrypted and tokenized by Stripe to help ensure that unauthorized parties do not gain access to sensitive payment information.

 Is HubSpot payments compliant with PCI requirements?

 Yes, HubSpot payments uses infrastructure provided by Stripe, Inc., a leading provider of digital payments infrastructure.
 Stripe’s infrastructure is certified to comply with the Payment Card Industry’s Data Security Standards (PCI-DSS) Level 1, the payment industry’s highest level of protection.

-Does the payments tool require my business to validate compliance with PCI security standards?
+Does HubSpot require my business to validate compliance with PCI security standards?

 With most traditional payment processors, businesses that accept card payments are required to annually validate their compliance with PCI by submitting documentation and undergoing network vulnerability scans.
 With the payments tool, Stripe acts as the payments processor, which means that unless you separately process card data, you are not exposed to card data and are therefore not required to validate your compliance with PCI.